- Home

 What is Wire & Cable Insulation?

 Insulation is a nonconductive material within a cable's construction.
 Insulation is also commonly called a dielectric when discussing radio frequency cables.
 The longevity and effectiveness of a wire depends on the type of insulation that is used.
-Dielectric and insulation materials preserve the material integrity of the wire by protecting the wire against environmental hazards and threats such as water, heat, chemicals, or physical damange.
+Dielectric and insulation materials preserve the material integrity of the wire by protecting the wire against environmental hazards and threats such as water, heat, chemicals, or physical damage.
 Wire insulation also resists electrical leakage, which prevents the wire’s electrical current from coming into contact with other wires and cables that are nearby.

-What are the different types of Wire & Cable Insulation Materials?
+What are the Different types of Wire & Cable Insulation Materials?

 Table of Contents